 Kevin Freeman Travel Grant

-The Kevin Freeman Travel Grant is an annual grant to support travel and hotel expenses to attend the Music Library Association annual meeting.
+The Kevin Freeman Travel Grant is an annual award to support travel and hotel expenses to attend the Music Library Association annual meeting.
 Recipients must be students, recent graduates, or in the first three years of their careers.

-The Freeman Travel Grant awardees this year include the following:
+The Freeman Travel Grant awardees are:

 Vincent H. Duckles Award